davekinkead/thesis/reading/The Authority of the State.md

 Threats, like bargains, add to the balance of reasons.
 Authoritive orders are preemptive and exclusionary to other reasons.

 ## Consent

+Consenting is a natural and common way of binding ourselves. p158

+If consent could be manufactured by the state, then it would be drained of any normative force it may have to justify the state. p159

+Consent is not consensus - the latter is simply broad agreement about something.
+The former a process of creating obligations from within our selves.

+"I freely perform an action, knowing that it is understood to entail some duty, and I am therefore bound by that duty."  p165

+Consent is any act done in the belief that it will create duties because it is generally know to be done with such beliefs. p166

+Obligation to consent, because failure to do so would harm the state, cannot be a justification of the state.

+The best account of political legitimacy may show that it doesn't exist. p166

+The authority of the state is so common it is assumed to be natural, and many consent theories are attempts to explain the general authority of the state. p167

+Promising _is_ a form of consent. p167

+There is no settled social rule as to what counts as consent to the state's authority. p169

+The greater the obligations and consequences of consent, the more explicit the method of consent needs to be. p169

+Singer's argument that voting represents the second best option to personal dictatorship only shows that democracy has value, not that we are obliged to obey. p171

+The 'Hard Choices' objection to consent requires a way to distinguish between 'your money or your life' situations that are clearly coercive with those that are simply lesser evil choices. p175

+Assurance may also be a problem if authority is thought to be all encompassing.

+Consent can bind & provide a source of political legitimacy, but consent based government is more valuable than non-consent based government. p186  It is both educative and communicative.